conversejs/converse.js/docs/source/plugin_development.rst

 challenging, and sometimes it might be necessary to create new events or promises.

-Please refer to the :ref:`events-API` section of the documentation for an overview of what's available to you.
+Please refer to the `API documentation </docs/html/api/http://localhost:8008/docs/html/api/>`_ for an overview of what's available to you.
 If you need new events or promises, then `please open an issue or make a pull request on Github <https://github.com/jcbrand/converse.js>`_

 A full example plugin